-Former president of the NWA Bruce Tharpe sat down for a rare interview with his good friend Jim Phillips of Pro Wrestling Stories.
+Former NWA President Bruce Tharpe sat down for a rare interview with his good friend Jim Phillips of Pro Wrestling Stories to discuss life after Billy Corgan purchased the NWA in October 2017, who scared him the most off-camera, a wrestling rib that went too far for a former wrestler, and more!

 Hit play to listen and follow along with the article below!